Brianwu48/Esports-Social-Website/README.md

 -Firebase (Database)

 Goals and functions
--Basic Login and Account info  (Achieved)
+(Achieved)-Basic Login and Account info
--Automate member registration  (Achieved)
+(Achieved)-Automate member registration
--Calendar and schedule planning displayed from database  (Incomplete)
+(Incomplete)-Calendar and schedule planning displayed from database
--Forum posting to allow communication and news to all members  (Achieved)
+(Achieved)-Forum posting to allow communication and news to all members
--Have a database to keep track of members and other important data (Events, meeting dates, deadlines)  (Achieved)
+(Achieved)-Have a database to keep track of members and other important data (Events, meeting dates, deadlines)
--Uniform team registrations  (Incomplete)
+(Incomplete)-Uniform team registrations
--Organize and centralize information  (Incomplete)
+(Incomplete)-Organize and centralize information

 Unfortunately due to time constraints, only half of these goals were achieved.
 The website is still in its beta stages.
 The website was briefly launched for demostration purposes.